mikecebul/taskmanager/README.md

 # Required Technologies #

-* A windows or Mac computer.
+* A Windows or Mac computer.
 * Visual Studio Community Edition (latest version).
 Note there are missing components on the Mac that you will have to self install (NuGet CLI) to run the API project while running the website.

 ### What is this repository for? ###